L e f t O u t

 Maxwell placed his sculpture across London (Westminster Bridge, Piccadilly Circus, Bank and Waterloo).
-On each occasion he observed the public’s reactions as they past, some stopping to investigate what they thought was a person in a bin-bag, whilst others would simply walk on.
-The art of Maxwell’s sculpture is not in the sculpture itself, but in the reactions from passers-by.
+On each occasion he observed the public’s reactions as they passed, some stopping to investigate what they thought was a person in a bin-bag, whilst others would simply walk on.
+The art of Maxwell’s sculpture is not in the sculpture itself but in the reactions from passersby.

 “It is not the responsibility of a specific person or group to help end homelessness, but every individual.”

 “There’s a message about people being disposable.
 It’s quite a shocking an image.
 It’s the idea we see homeless people as garbage, not that we necessarily do but it’s challenging, more so than actually seeing a person.”

 – A member of the public, Westminster Bridge.

 Filmed and edited by Liam Thomson